SumanthRH/tokenization/3-hf-tokenizer/README.md

 1. Convert ids to tokens using the `id_to_token` mapping from `tok.bpe`.
 2. Join all the tokens
 3. Replace unicode symbols with normal characters

+### `add_tokens`
+Another important feature is that you can add new tokens to your tokenizer.
+This needs to be handled carefully, as these tokens are not learned bottom up during training.
+We'll look at how exactly this works with our minimal implementation below.

 # A minimal implementation
 This folder contains two `.py` files: